Software Integration Costs: 5 Ways to Save

 There is an argument that can be made for using proprietary software solutions.
 Leaders, especially in large organizations, feel more comfortable investing their funds in costly legacy players because they believe it offers them better protection from risk.

 The biggest players have a reputation for being bloated and you are beholden to their whims and costs.
 We don’t mean to suggest that it’s any grand conspiracy; it’s just the truth of the market.
 There is a less expensive, easier, and more secure way to build a better mousetrap.
 “Information wants to be free” is the famous saying, often attributed to American author Stewart Brand.
 In the context of the code libraries and technological functions that open source developers use every day, we wholeheartedly agree.
-And yes, you can create patentable technologies using open formats
+And yes, you can create patentable technologies using open formats.

 5. Make it Count

-A successful software integration should be as painless as possible for your organization and be nothing short of transformative.
+Successful software integration should be as painless as possible for your organization and be nothing short of transformative.
 When full-scale adoption takes place, you can view your costs as a worthwhile investment rather than overhead.
 And that’s the simplest way to keep something from seeming expensive.

 Ask Us About Hybrid Integration Platforms